E-namBans/Modern-Art-Gallery/README.md

 # The Art Loft
-An online platform designed to showcase art.
+- A modern art gallary website or platform designed to showcase art.
 The project aims to provide a user-friendly, visually appealing gallery experience, featuring easy navigation

 # Technologies Used
-HTML5: Structuring the website's content.
+- HTML5: Structuring the website's content.
-CSS3: Styling and layout for a visually appealing interface.
+- CSS3: Styling and layout for a visually appealing interface.

 # Future Plans
 - Filtering and searching functionality for easier navigation.